gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *"Ich bin zu alt um nur zu spielen,*
 *Zu jung um ohne Wunsch zu sein."*

-These are not his words — they are Faust's — but they describe the predicament that Mephistopheles exploits.
+These words are Faust's, not Mephistopheles's, but they describe the predicament that Mephistopheles exploits.